Greg-R/T41EEE/README.md

 Transmit Signal Chain
 1. Electret microphone biased via the Audio Adapter.
 Assumed ~20 mV audio output from the electret.
 2. Microphone amplifier/attenuator stage.
 The default gain is 0 dB.
 This gain is user-adjustable.
 3. Open Audio Compressor 2.
-Compression threshold and compression ratio is user adjustable.
+Compression threshold and compression ratio are user adjustable.
 4. CESSB processing.
 The input is the compressed audio, and the output is I and Q to the QSE modulator.
-5. QSE direct IQ modulator.
+5. QSE baseband-to-RF IQ modulator.
 The I and Q channel amplitudes are user-adjustable via SSB PA Cal.

 So what does the user have to adjust?: